 When a child is diagnosed with cancer, the entire family must cope with significant changes.
 Cancer Services provides numerous programs for families, children and teens in our 10-parish area who are coping with a cancer diagnosis or the cancer diagnosis of a parent.
 This program provides children and families with information, services, support and the skills needed to cope with the cancer in their lives.
-As with all of Cancer Services’ services and programs, this program is free of charge.
+As with everything at Cancer Services’ services and programs, this program is free of charge.

 Financial Assistance & Supplies

-A one-time $500 grant may be available to families in which a child has cancer.
-The grant is give to the family to help defray the high costs associated with a cancer diagnosis.
+A one-time grant of $500 may be available to families who have a child living with a cancer diagnosis.
+The grant is given to the family to help defray the high costs associated with a cancer diagnosis.
 Wigs, nutritional supplements, medical supplies and equipment are also available.

 A social worker trained in oncology needs of children is available to partner with you and family through the cancer journey.

 Counseling is available to children, parents and immediate family members to help in managing the numerous issues that emerge during and after cancer treatment.
 Counseling is an effective tool for learning to cope with stressful events and is effective in opening the lines of communication within the family.
 Counseling can take place at Cancer Services or the hospital.

-Parents’ Night Out: Twice a year, moms and dads are invited to a night.
-Parents enjoy a delicious dinner and are given the opportunity to sit and visit with other moms and dads, either sharing concerns, or using the night to temporarily escape from their worries and concerns.
+Parents’ Night Out: Twice a year, moms and dads are invited to a night out.
+Parents are given the opportunity to sit and visit with other moms and dads, either sharing concerns or using the night to temporarily escape from their worries and concerns.